 Feeling a bit the worse for wear from heavy drinking and merrymaking, Lord North drank the water to quench his thirst.

 Feeling much rejuvenated from drinking the cool iron-rich spring water, he declared it to be health-giving to all his friends and acquaintances.

-In the eighteenth century, the Chalybeate Spring became a central feature of the daily routine for any self-respecting lady or gentleman visiting ‘The Wells’.
+In the eighteenth century, the Chalybeate Spring became a vital daily custom for any honourable lady or gentleman visiting ‘The Wells’.

-The afternoon was spent with more promenading, gambling or a friendly match on one of the nearby bowling greens and finished with further gambling, dancing or a musical soiree or grand ball in the evening.
+After luncheon, time was whiled away with more “promenading”, wagering or a friendly game of bowls on one of the nearby greens.
+The evening finished with further betting, dancing, a musical soiree or ostentatious ball.

 The Chalybeate spring water was served by someone called a ‘Dipper’ for a small fee – not for the water, which has always been designated as belonging to the people, but for being served the medicinal solution in a genteel fashion.

 This tradition carries on today when circumstances allow.
 Usually in the summer it can be possible to sample the cool Chalybeate Spring water served by a costumed dipper, provided the water is flowing, it is a natural phenomenon after all!

 The Chalybeate Spring is situated in The Pantiles and is open to admire 24 hours a day, 7 days a week.
 Please check about whether water is being served before making a special trip by emailing firstname.lastname@example.org